-In the current paper, we showed the therapeutic effects of a topical CAI for the management of CME in patients with RP over a six-month period.
+In the current paper, we showed the therapeutic effects of a topical CAI for the management of CME in patients with RP over a 6-month period.
 Retinitis pigmentosa is retinal dystrophy characterized by night blindness, constricted visual fields, pigmented clumps of the retina, and photoreceptor cell dysfunction and loss [13].
 The long-term prognosis is unfavorable, as there is a final loss in central vision because of direct involvement of the macula from the photoreceptors loss and/or maculopathy [14].
 The diagnosis of retinitis pigmentosa sine pigmento purely from retinal findings is more challenging than in the typical cases.
 The retinal pigment epithelial defects could be very subtle and discrete and therefore could easily be overlooked.
 The vascular attenuation is also not always obvious, and sometimes retinal vascular occlusion could be considered and initially suspected.
-On the other hand, optic disc pallor may be discreet, partial, or even absent, as in our case [15].
+On the other hand, optic disc pallor may be discreet, partial or even absent [15], as in our case.
 Although the subjective symptomatology is typical for RP, such as night blindness and reduced visual field in its early stages, it could be completely obscured as it affects only the peripheral fundus [16].
-Without this typical clinical finding, advances in imaging and testing could help in setting the diagnosis of RP sine pigmento, such as visual field and dark adaptation testing, FA, OCT, and conventional or full-field electroretinography.
+Without this typical clinical findings, advances in imaging and testing could help in setting the diagnosis of RP sine pigmento such as visual field and dark adaptation testing; FA, OCT and conventional or full-field electroretinography.

-CME is an uncommon complication of RP, occurring in 10-20% of patients [9].
+CME is an uncommon complication of RP occurring in 10-20% of patients [9].
 Currently, there are no uniform guidelines how to treat this condition.
-The responses to the treatment seem to be individually variable.
-There are several therapeutic approaches for CME in RP, such as systemic or intravitreal corticosteroids, grid laser photocoagulation, systemic or topical carbonic anhydrase inhibitors [9], and in the recent years some authors found the inhibitors of the vascular endothelial growth factor (VEGF) to be effective [17].
-In any case, many practitioners believe that carbonic anhydrase inhibitors are the mainstay of treatment [9].
+The responses to the treatment seems to be individually variable.
+There are several therapeutic approaches for CME in RP such as systemic or intravitreal corticosteroids, grid laser photocoagulation, systemic or topical carbonic anhydrase inhibitors [9], and in the recent years, some authors found the inhibitors of the vascular endothelial growth factor (VEGF) to be effective [17].
+Anyhow, many practitioners believe that carbonic anhydrase inhibitors are the mainstay of treatment [9].
 These drugs stimulate the pumping mechanism of the retinal pigment epithelium [18].
-Unfortunately, severe side effects could appear with oral administration of CAI (drowsiness, confusion, allergic reactions, paresthesias, myelosuppression, renal calculi, loss of potassium, or, with extended use, hyperchloremic metabolic acidosis).
-That is the reason why this treatment is not advised for any prolonged period of time.
-On the other hand, topical CAI is free from the adverse effects that are related to systemic administration and thus appropriate for prolonged use [19].
+Unfortunately, severe side effects could appear with oral administration of CAI (drowsiness, confusion, allergic reactions, paresthesias, myelosuppression, renal calculi, loss of potassium, or with extended usage hyperchloremic metabolic acidosis).
+That is the reason why this treatment is not proposed for prolonged period of time.
+On the other hand, topical CAI is free from the adverse effects that are related to systemic administration [19] and thus appropriate for prolonged usage.

-Ikeda et al. [7] found the dorzolamide to be an effective and safe treatment option for CME in RP patients, and consider it as the first treatment choice for CME.
-If the therapeutic efficacy is not sufficient, i.e. when CME does not completely resolve within six months, additional or change of the treatment could be required.
-They also believed that other therapeutic approaches such as intravitreal injections of corticosteroids, inhibitors of VEGF or vitrectomy are not standard therapy because of their potentially severe complications and because of the fact that safer and still effective alternative exists in the form of topical CAI [7].
+Ikeda et al. found the dorsolamide to be an effective and safe treatment option for CME in RP patients, and consider it as the first treatment choice for CME.
+If the therapeutic efficacy is not sufficient i.e. when CME does not completely resolve within 6 months, additional or change of the treatment could be required.
+They also believed that other therapeutic approaches such as intravitreal injections of corticosteroids, inhibitors of VEGF or viterectomy are not standard therapy because of their potentially severe complications and because of the fact that safer and still effective alternative exists, topical CAI [7].